Accessories Bicycles Parts Specials Tools

 Old English M odern bikes use grease for lubrication.
 This is good, because grease lasts a long time, but it is bad because grease can usually only be renewed by disassembling the parts.

 Sturmey-Archer discontinued the oil cap on its internal-gear hubs in the mid-1980s, though most newer Sturmey-Archer hubs can be oiled by removing the indicator spindle and squirting oil into the hollow end of the axle.
-If the axle is hollow all the way through. block the other end so the oil is forced into the mechanism.
+If the axle is hollow all the way through, block the other end so the oil is forced into the mechanism.
 A Sturmey-Archer oil cap (lubricator) can be installed in most hubs, too.
 Convert to oil lubrication after a rebuild, as some lubricants are incompatible with each other.
-Some hubs with a coaster brake or drum brake must use grease.
+Some hubs with a coaster brake or drum brake must be lubricated with grease.

 A drop or two of oil on the moving parts of a 3-speed shifter should also be part of regular maintenance.